 Charges that may be set aside include most violations, misdemeanors, Class C felonies, and those felonies that may be treated as misdemeanors.
 Most Class A and Class B felony convictions may not be set aside.
 You cannot set aside any type of traffic violation (such as speeding) or traffic crime (such as DUII).
 Violent felonies covered by Ballot Measure 11, most sex offenses and offenses involving child abuse may not be set aside.
+There is a new provision in the law which allows some very old but serious drug convictions to be set aside under very limited circumstances.
 The following are guidelines to determine if you qualify to set aside an arrest or conviction:

 If you were arrested but the charges were not actually filed in court, the record of the arrest may be set aside after a one-year waiting period.
 If the arrest did result in charges being brought against you, but the case was dismissed or you were acquitted in a trial, you may apply to set aside the record of the proceedings immediately after the dismissal or acquittal.
 In either situation, you must meet the following qualifications:

 If you were convicted of the type of violation or crime that qualifies, you may, after a period of three years from the conviction, apply to set aside the record of the proceedings after a three-year waiting period.
 If you have been convicted of any other offense, other than traffic violations, you must wait 10 years.
 You must meet these conditions before applying to set aside the conviction: